How to Become a REALTOR® in Texas

 I am not Lawyer nor do I provide legal advice.
 Everything I share with you here is public information and you are capable of finding it all online.
 I just put it all together in a nice, easy to understand package for you because it took me many years to learn or research it all.
 I didn’t want you to have to take as long as I did.

 So who am I then?
 My name is Sydney Spence.
 I’ve been in Sales and Marketing since 1997 and became a licensed real estate agent in the State of Texas in 2006.
 I’ve been writing all my life but professionally since 2007.
-I’ve written for real estate agents from California to Singapore.
+I’ve written for real estate agents from California to Singapore and everywhere in between.

 Step One: Enroll in a Real Estate School and Take Core Classes